Job Title: Specialized Equipment Operators

 • Competency with a variety of trail based equipment

-• CDL or Federal Motor Carrier certified
+• CDL or Federal Motor Carrier certified (or willingness to become certified)

 • Flexibility to switch between hand tool and machine oriented tasks